bwromig/hello-world/README.md

 Hello-World

-This is the basis starting app "Hello World"
+This is the basic starting app "Hello World"